SIWECOS/siwecos-business-layer/docs/includes/_scans.md

-## Retrieving the Main-Url Scan Report
+## Retrieving the Main-URL Scan Report

 > The **Request** must have the following structure: